Clohned/chat/README.md

 # Installation

 - Swap out your old `chat` resource in replace for this one.

-- Put `ensure textchat` server.cfg.
+If you do not have one, be sure to put `ensure chat` in your server.cfg

 # Requirements